 PhD Summer School

-Nova SBE is offering the PhD Summer School: Macroeconomics to students and professionals who wish to advance their curriculum and knowledge.
-The 2023 edition will be held in person.
+Nova SBE is offering the PhD Summer School: Development Economics to students and professionals who wish to advance their curriculum and knowledge.
+The 2024 edition will be held in person.
 The course is credit-bearing (ECTS), and it will be conducted in English.

 Course essentials